-If there is a change from the PBOP expense levels contained in SDG&E’s TO5 Filing and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the Service List as part of its Draft Informational Filing.
+If there is a change from the PBOP expense levels contained in SDG&E’s TO6 Filing and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the service list as part of its Draft Informational Filing.

 2. Project-Specific Incentives

-If SDG&E requests and is authorized by the Commission to recover project-specific incentives, SDG&E will incorporate the values associated with the approved incentives as a line item in the placeholders set forth in Appendix VIII.
-Such placeholders will not change absent approval of a separate Section 205 filing seeking such a change.
+During the term of the TO5 Formula, SDG&E shall have the right to seek transmission project-specific incentives, and all persons shall retain their rights to oppose the requested incentives.
+If SDG&E requests and is authorized by the Commission to recover project-specific incentives, SDG&E will incorporate the values associated with the approved incentives as a line item in the placeholders set forth in the TO6 Formula.
+Such placeholders will not change absent approval of a separate FPA, Section 205 filing seeking such a change.

 a.
-During the term of the TO5 Formula, SDG&E shall have the right to seek transmission project-specific incentives, and all persons shall retain their rights to oppose the requested incentives.
-The following conditions on SDG&E’s right to seek incentives shall apply:

-b.
-SDG&E may not seek to include construction work in progress (“CWIP”) in rate base except for any transmission project for which construction commenced in good faith during the term of the TO5 Formula.
-For any project for which the Commission grants SDG&E a CWIP incentive, SDG&E will reflect an Allowance for Funds Used During Construction (“AFUDC”), rather than 100% of CWIP, on project costs incurred prior to the date SDG&E obtains: (i) any required licensing approval from the CPUC for the project; and (ii) CAISO approval for the project through the applicable CAISO planning or interconnection process.

-c.
-SDG&E may not seek to recover 100% of prudently-incurred abandoned plant costs except for any transmission project for which construction commenced in good faith during the term of the TO5 Formula.
-Further, for any transmission project that requires CAISO approval, SDG&E may not seek to recover 100% of prudently-incurred abandoned plant costs unless the project is included in the CAISO transmission plan.

 3. FERC Form No. 1

-SDG&E may make a single-issue Section 205 filing to update the references in the TO5 Formula to reflect any changes to the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts that affect the calculations set forth in the TO5 Formula in the event that a Commission order revises the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts.
-This filing shall be submitted within thirty days of any FERC decision to revise the FERC Form No. 1 or the Uniform System of Accounts, and shall be effective on the same date as the revisions to the FERC Form No. 1 or Uniform System of Accounts, as applicable, become effective.
+SDG&E may make a single-issue FPA, Section 205 filing to update the references in the TO6 Formula to reflect any changes to the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts that affect the calculations set forth in the TO6 Formula in the event that a Commission order revises the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts.
+This filing shall be submitted within sixty days of the later of: (1) the issuance of any FERC decision to revise the FERC Form No. 1 or the Uniform System of Accounts; or (2) the date of implementation established in the FERC decision for revisions to the FERC Form No. 1 or Uniform System of Accounts.
 All persons retain full rights to oppose such filing under the FPA and in accordance with the Commission’s Rules of Practice and Procedure.
-If there is a change to the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts that affects the calculations set forth in the TO5 Formula, and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the Service List as part of its Draft Informational Filing.
-Information in the Reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without a Section 205 or Section 206 filing.
-SDG&E will document any modifications to the Reference sections and footnotes of the Formula Rate Spreadsheet in the transmittal letter accompanying the Draft Informational Filing, and all persons retain the rights to protest any such changes.
+If there is a change to the format and/or content of the FERC Form No. 1 or the Uniform System of Accounts that affects the calculations set forth in the TO6 Formula, and SDG&E elects not to make a filing, SDG&E will provide notice of the change to the TO6 Formula rate filing service list as part of its Draft Informational Filing.
+Information in the reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without a Federal Power Act Section 205 or Section 206 filing.
+SDG&E will document any modifications to the reference sections and footnotes of the Formula Rate Spreadsheet in the transmittal letter accompanying the Draft Informational Filing, and all persons retain the rights to protest any such changes.